Lafayette in London Fall 2014

 - You will take three of your four classes alongside U.K. students—you will not be limited to classes exclusively for study abroad students

-- The core course taught by Professor Ruebeck will give you an in-depth knowledge of the city that few other programs could provide
+- The core course taught by Professor Sanborn will give you an in-depth knowledge of the city and the country that few other programs could provide

 - This program will fulfill your Foreign Culture Requirement